 Local governments have a right and a responsibility to protect the economic health, welfare and safety of their communities using whatever tools they have available to them.
-High cost payday lenders are proliferating in low to moderate income areas of cities and towns in states where this form of lending is authorized.
-As a result, land use code amendments, commonly known as ordinances, have been enacted to reduce the negative impacts of payday lenders in areas within their jurisdictions that are particularly vulnerable.
+High cost payday lenders are proliferating in low-to-moderate income areas of cities and towns in states where this form of lending is authorized or loopholes are exploited.
+As a result, land use code amendments, commonly known as ordinances, have been enacted to reduce the negative impacts of payday lending in areas within their jurisdictions that are particularly vulnerable.

-In most cases payday lenders present a classic example of an industry that creates local community financial drain.
+In most cases, payday lending presents a classic example of an industry that creates local community financial drain.
 The more money that is exported out of the local economy by excessive fees, the less money there is to spend within the local economy.
-This creates not only individual financial spirals but community economic spirals as well.
+This creates not only individual financial spirals, but community economic spirals as well.
 The capital that could be circulated within a local economy is lost to outside interests.

-Payday loans are small cash advances ranging from \$100 to \$500.
-The average loan amount is \$325 and the full amount of the loan plus interest is typically due and payable in full on the borrower's next payday.
+Payday loans are small cash advances typically ranging from \$100 to \$500.
+The average loan amount is nearly \$400 and the full amount of the loan plus interest is typically due and payable in full on the borrower's next payday.
 Because the borrowers cannot afford to live until the next payday after repaying their high-cost payday loan, they find they must take out another loan to make ends meet.
-On average, in America borrowers renew their loan 8 times before they are able to pay the loan in full and ended up paying \$800 on the original \$325 loan.
-Finance charges are generally calculated as a fee per hundred dollars borrowed.
+On average, in America borrowers renew their loan 8 times before they are able to pay the loan in full and ended up paying \$800 on an original \$325 loan.1 Finance charges are generally calculated as a fee per hundred dollars borrowed.
 This fee is usually \$15 to \$30 per \$100 borrowed.
-The average interest rate for a payday loan is between 391% and 782% APR for a two-week loan.
+The average interest rate for a payday loan is between 391% and 782% APR for a two-week loan from stores or online.

 The loan is secured by the borrower's personal check or some form of electronic access to the borrower's bank account.
 These balloon payment loans can equal 50 to 95% of bi-weekly paychecks of the typical borrower.
-Loans secured by personal checks or electronic access to the borrower's bank account endanger the banking status of borrowers, facilitate coercive collection tactics, and constitute unfair wage assignments.
+Loans secured by personal checks or electronic access to the borrower's bank account endanger the banking status of borrowers, facilitate coercive collection tactics, and constitute unfair wage assignments.2